 How much does your partner earn?

-If your boyfriend or girlfriend has gross income above a certain amount, you cannot claim that person as a dependent.
+If your partner has gross income above a certain amount, you cannot claim that person as a dependent.

 How much money do you spend on your partner?